sonjaskagestad/SuggestedProducts/README.md

 ## Dependancies

-The file SuggestedProducts.py must be in the same directory as "dataset", "test_images" and "CNN.model"
+SuggestedProducts.py must be in the same directory as "dataset", "test_images" and "CNN.model" to run

 ## Usage